Serena748/Serena748/README.md

 ---

 ### 🎉 Hobbies
-- **Film Directing** 🎥 I made a comedy short film about LinkedIn as a dating app: https://youtu.be/jApLtYwpWWI?si=gbjYLNTTKqclrcuK - with 9000 views on YouTube!
+- **Film Directing**: I made a [comedy short film](https://youtu.be/jApLtYwpWWI?si=gbjYLNTTKqclrcuK) about LinkedIn as a dating app - with 9000 views on YouTube!
-- **Running** 🌲 Sunset runs are my favorite, and I just love the feeling of self growth and the breeze brushing between my ears.
+- **Running**: Sunset runs are my favorite, and I just love the feeling of self growth and the breeze brushing between my ears.
-- **Creative Writing** ✍️ I genuinely believe that innovation is driven by empathy, and I love writing stories - be it screenplays or creative nonfiction.
+- **Creative Writing**: I genuinely believe that innovation is driven by empathy, and I love writing stories - be it screenplays or creative nonfiction.

 Always open to new ideas and collaborations, so don’t hesitate to reach out!